Warren Township, New Jersey: Local government

 Warren Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held in the first week of January, the Township Committee selects one of its members to serve as Mayor.
 Township Committee meetings are held at the municipal building on Thursdays.

-As of 2025, Township Committee members are Mayor Lisa Lontai (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Daniel Croson (R, term on committee ends 2027; term as deputy mayor ends 2025), Lance Blick (R, 2027), Shaun Fine (R, 2026) and Vanessa Kian (R, 2026).
+As of 2026, Township Committee members are Mayor Shaun Fine (R, term on committee and as mayor ends December 31, 2026), Deputy Mayor Vanessa Kian (R, term on committee and as deputy mayor ends 2026), Lance Blick (R, 2027), Daniel Croson (R, 2027) and Daniel McCarey (R, 2028).

 Former Township Committee member Frank Salvato, who was re-elected in 2008, served until his death in 2011 at the age of 98, having been first elected to the Committee in the 1938 and served as mayor in 1939, the township's youngest.

-In 1975, the Township Committee created the position of Township Administrator, to serve a one-year term beginning in July of each year.
+In 1975, the Township Committee created the position of Township Administrator, who is appointed to serve a one-year term beginning in July of each year.
 The Township Administrator is Mark M. Krane, who has served in that post since 1986.